 I hope these beautiful illustrations will be published soon, along with the rest of the book!
+(For those who might ask, he has not illustrated all twenty-four of the Elder Futhark runes, only these six.)

 I am back firmly in fantasy novelist mode!
 This past weekend I put some character and plot development changes in place and continued the final edit on Dire Deeds.
 I updated my lists of Elven (ala Tolkien) names and words; plus revised the list of 29 genders of the Elf world; and sorted and organized several files of character “faces” (a form of fantasy “casting” that helps my writing process).
 This is a series about “mid-life magic”–most of the human characters are in their forties or older and most are encountering magic for the first time.